 Students wishing you pursue careers in the communications industry as PR and publicity professionals are able to select specialised route that enable practical work to engage with their interest areas.
-JOUR3007 Advanced Journalism enables them to use the many cross-transferable skills to produce work for their portfolios.
-Work experience opportunities in the PR and marketing sphere are available through the two work placement modules, JOUR2007 Developing Your Media Career and JOUR3005 Work Placement, although Single Honours students are required to ensure they experience work at a news outlet as part of their professional development.
-This is a requirement of the BJTC.
-At Level 6 students are able to select a communications project, perhaps a marketing campaign, with the Negotiated Project modules offered at 15 credits for Minor students and at 30 credits for Single Honours and Major students.
+JOUR3019 Advanced PR & Comms enables them to use the many cross-transferable skills to produce work for their portfolios.
+Work experience opportunities in the PR and marketing sphere are available through the two work placement modules, JOUR2007 Developing Your Media Career and JOUR3005 Work Placement.
+At Level 6 students are able to select a communications project, perhaps a marketing campaign, for JOUR3012 Final Project.